benhamill/wending-warrens/kobolds/sociology.md

 that those who the community needs to support can be so supported.

 Transgressions between individuals tend to be handled with community-led mediation.
-Sometimes individuals must be separated (for instance in the care of interpersonal violence), but both the transgressor and the transgressed will generally receive support.
+Sometimes individuals must be separated (for instance in the case of interpersonal violence), but both the transgressor and the transgressed will generally receive support.